Cato the Younger: Praetorship (54 BC)

 Pompey and Crassus' consulship, while a short-term success, was unsuccessful in the long-run.
 The elections for the magistrates for 54 BC were a victory for Cato and his allies.
 Without violence to force a decision in their favour, the electorate reacted coldly to the triumvirs' favoured candidates.
 Lucius Domitius Ahenobarbus – who had stood the previous year – and Appius Claudius Pulcher were elected.
 Cato was returned for a praetorship and allotted the presidency of the extortion court.
-Opponents of the triumvirs immediately brought a number of prosecutions against the triumvirs' allies; almost all were acquitted "in large part because the complex network of connections among senators meant that the litigants could not be reduced to stark choices between two political parties or ideologies".
+Opponents of the triumvirs immediately brought a number of prosecutions against the triumvirs' allies; almost all, however, ended up being acquitted.
+Defendants, drawing on support from people in various pro- and anti-triumviral factions, remained able to use personal connections over factional allegiances.

 One case was that against Aulus Gabinius, who was convicted for receiving a ten thousand talent bribe from Ptolemy XII Auletes to invade Egypt and place him back on the throne.
 Gabinius was forced into exile.
 Of the many prosecutions brought against triumviral supporters, Gabinius' was the only one successful.
 Cato may also have tendentiously interpreted the jurisdiction of his corruption court so he could push through prosecutions he had yet been unable to do via normal legislation.

 Cato also brought legislation to clamp down on electoral bribery by requiring that all candidates submit detailed financial records.
 But the bill, although passed by the senate, was unpopular among the people and defeated.
 Bribes for votes were a regular stream of income for many people; shutting down corruption would have been a self-inflicted financial wound.
 Similarly unpopular was Cato's reaction to Caesar's victories over the Gauls and Germans.
-On receipt of reports that Caesar had attacked during a truce but won a victory in which he killed some 430 thousand Germans, Cato objected to it as a sacrilege and demanded Caesar's surrender to the Germans.
+On receipt of reports that Caesar had attacked during a truce but won a victory in which he killed some 430,000 Germans, Cato objected to it as a sacrilege against the gods and demanded Caesar's surrender to the Germans.
 None joined him.

 That year also proved that Cato's push for stronger anti-bribery legislation had both been a failure and was deeply needed.
-As interest rates doubled as candidates borrowed to finance bribes, a deal was struck between the two conservative sitting consuls, a triumviral supporter, and a triumviral opponent to pool resources to bribe voters and support the sitting consuls' assignment to desirable provinces.
+As interest rates in the city doubled as candidates borrowed to finance bribes, a deal was struck between the two conservative sitting consuls, a triumviral supporter, and a triumviral opponent to pool resources to bribe voters and support the sitting consuls' assignment to desirable provinces.
 When one of the participants disclosed the plot to the senate, all were charged with electoral corruption, with the largest loss falling on the consul Domitius (Cato's brother-in-law).
-In response to the scandal, the senate delayed elections for an inquiry, but tribunes started to bring vetoes against various electoral proposals.
+In response to the scandal, the senate delayed elections for an inquiry, but tribunes began to obstruct the elections by repeatedly declaring bad omens.